1-Butene

-But-1-ene (or 1-butylene) is the organic compound with the formula CH3CH2CH=CH2.
-It is a colorless gas that is easily condensed to give a colorless liquid.
-It is classified as a linear alpha-olefin.
+1-Butene (IUPAC name: But-1-ene, also known as 1-butylene) is the organic compound with the formula CH3CH2CH=CH2.
+It is a colorless gas, but easily condensed to give a colorless liquid.
+It is classified as a linear alpha-olefin (terminal alkene).
 It is one of the isomers of butene (butylene).
 It is a precursor to diverse products.

 Reactions

-Polymerization of but-1-ene gives polybutylene, which is used to make piping for domestic plumbing.
+Polymerization of 1-butene gives polybutylene, which is used to make piping for domestic plumbing.
 Another application is as a comonomer in the production of certain kinds of polyethylene, such as linear low-density polyethylene (LLDPE).
 It has also been used as a precursor to polypropylene resins, butylene oxide, and butanone.

 Manufacturing

-But-1-ene is produced by separation from crude C4 refinery streams and by ethylene dimerization.
+1-Butene is produced by separation from crude C4 refinery streams and by ethylene dimerization.
 The former affords a mixture of 1-and 2-butenes, while the latter affords only the terminal alkene.
 It is distilled to give a very high purity product.
 An estimated 12 billion kilograms were produced in 2011.